isovector/certainty-by-construction/src/book/00-preface.lagda.md

 doing mathematics, and stumbling across them gave me a taste of what was possible.
 The selling point is that these languages come with a *standard library of mathematical theorems.* As a software guy, I know how to push programming knowledge into my brain.
-You bite off a module of the standard library at a time, learning what's there, inlining definitions, and reading code.
+You bite off one module of the standard library at a time, learning what's there, inlining definitions, and reading code.
 If you ever need to check your understanding, you just code up something that seems to make sense and see if the compiler accepts it.
 Now, as they say,